digitaldrummerj/digitaldrummerj.me/_drafts/ng2/ng2-your-first-project.md

 > On Linux and Mac, you may need to run the command with sudo.

+You can verify that the Angular CLI installed by running

+	ng --version

+> If it says that ng is unknown, close the command prompt, re-open it and run ng --version again.
+If you are still having issues, leave a comment below and I will try to help you out.

 ## Generating Your Angular 2 Project

 After the Angular CLI is installed you can create a new project with the ng new command.

+The ng new command does several things for you:

+* Creates a directory named after the project name.
+* Installs the npm dependencies
+* Configures Webpack
+* Adds a development and production environment configuration file
+* Adds a placeholder file for the stylesheet.
+By default it is css based but with the `--style=scss` parameter that we are using below, it will make it scss based instead.
+* Adds a routing file for the app module and import it into the App Module with the `--routing` parameter
+* Adds unit testing spec files

+### Generate Project Steps

 1. Open a command prompt
 1. Navigate to where you want to store your project (On Windows, I store mine at c:\projects and on Mac I stored it at ~/projects)